 Attending a group Citizenship Ceremony

 You must bring your Home Office invitation letter (this may be in the form of an email from the Home Office, if so please print the email to bring with you on the day), and a form of photo identification, for example a passport or driver’s licence, to the ceremony.
-You will attend the ceremony at the Crowndale Centre where there will be a display of an official portrait of Her Majesty Queen Elizabeth II and the Union Jack flag.
+You will attend the ceremony at the Crowndale Centre where the Union Jack flag will be displayed.

 You will either swear the Oath (swearing to God) or the Affirmation (not mentioning God) and say the Pledge of Loyalty to the UK together.